jsh9/pydoclint/docs/how_to_config.md

 # How to configure _pydoclint_

-Here is how to configure _pydoclint_.
+This document shows you how to configure _pydoclint_.

+## 1. All configuration options

 For detailed explanations of all options, please read this page:
 [Configuration options of _pydoclint_](https://jsh9.github.io/pydoclint/config_options.html).

-## 1. Specifying options inline
+## 2. Specifying options inline

 In either your terminal window or your CI/CD file (such as `tox.ini`):